Zedelghem/pystatic/README.md

 **obligatory_header** provides a list of header options required by the generator to build post content and thus include the post in the built website.
 If you really want to always require yourself to include author and timestamp, you might add these two to the list.

 **optional_header** provides a list of optional header options.
 Expanding it will not change anything at this moment.
 However, deleting one of the options will make it unusable.
 I would not change anything here for now.

+**excerpts_on** sets whether excerpts, both manual and automatic, are on (=True) or off (=False).
+By default they are off.

+**excerpt_type** sets the unit of length of the automatic excerpt.
+It can be set to characters or words.
+By default it is set to characters (chars).

+**excerpt_len** sets the length of the automatic excerpt in the unit of lenth chosen in *excerpt_type*.
+It is 500 by default.
+So the default excerpt is 500 characters long.

 ## Roadmap?
 There are, of course, tons of options that might be added like import or export to particular CMS, support for manipulation and creation of templates from the script, reading other than Markdown text-to-HTML interpreters, etc. ~~However, I am rather happy with this version and for now I do not see any need to expand it for my purposes.
 I will think about extension if I come across a problem that bothers me or if anyone else ever uses pystatic. ;)~~